MerchantPug/apugli-docs/docs/types/entity_condition_types/structure.md

 [Entity Condition](../entity_condition_types.md).

-Checks whether an entity is standing inside a specific structure.
+Checks whether an entity is standing inside a specific structure or a structure that belongs to a specific tag.

 Type ID: `apugli:structure`